 “The Nobel Prize means a lot, not only to Sweden but to the whole world.
 The construction of the Nobel Center will create a forum for culture and research and will help preserve the memory of Alfred Nobel and the Nobel Prize,” says Björn Savén.

 About the Nobel Center

-The Nobel Center on the Blasieholmen Peninsula will be the home of the Nobel Prize in Stockholm.
+The Nobel Center on the Blasieholmen peninsula will be the home of the Nobel Prize in Stockholm.
 It will build its public activities around exhibitions, meetings and school programmes about the Nobel Prize’s unique combination of subject areas – natural sciences, literature and peace.
 Based on the Nobel Prize-winning contributions and inspiring stories of the Laureates, the Nobel Center will be able to examine history as well as our own era and the major issues that are crucial to our world and our future.
-The Center is expected to be opened in 2019.
+The Center is expected to open in 2019.

 For further information, please contact:

-Rebecka Oxelström, Head of Communications, Nobel Center,
+Rebecka Oxelström, Head of Communications,

-email@example.com, +46 734 12 66 75
+Nobel Center, email@example.com, +46 734 12 66 75